Introduction #

 - No persistent storage

-Note well: In end user version, currently the only one for sale on Tillitis’ web shop, the FPGA configuration is locked-down.
-This means you can’t change the FPGA bitstream or even read out the bitstream (or the Unique Device Secret, UDS) from the configuration memory even if you break the case and insert it into a programmer board.
+Note well: In the end-user version (not TKey Unlocked) the FPGA configuration is locked down.
+This means you cannot change the FPGA bitstream or read out the bitstream (or the Unique Device Secret, UDS) from the configuration memory, even if you break the case and insert it into a programmer board.

 Measured boot & secrets #

 A unique feature of the TKey is that it measures the loaded device application before starting it.
-A hash digest measurement (using BLAKE2s) combined with a Unique Device Secret (UDS) make up a base secret we call Compound Device Identifier (CDI) for use by the TKey device app.
+A hash digest measurement (using BLAKE2s) combined with a Unique Device Secret (UDS) makes up a base secret we call a Compound Device Identifier (CDI) which can then used by the TKey device app.

-If the TKey device app is altered, the CDI is also changed.
-If the keys derived from the CDI are the same as the last time the given device app was loaded onto the same TKey, the device app can be trusted not to have been altered.
+If the TKey device app is altered in any way the CDI is also changed.
+If the keys derived from the CDI are the same as the last time the given device app was loaded onto the same TKey the device app’s integrity is guaranteed.

 The UDS is unique per TKey.
 The same device app loaded onto another TKey results in a different CDI.